GMB Feature Adoption & Trends: What We Learned From Studying 800,000 Listings

 We realized there were many applications for this data if it could be searched and segmented, including Competitive Analysis, Prospecting for Clients and Spam Fighting.

+Looking to analyze your competitors?
+You can sort the data to see which of your competitors are killing it.
+You can sort by businesses showing ads, or businesses that meet a review threshold for example and more!
 Are you surprised by the low adoptions of features in Google My Business?
 If you aren’t already in the know of what your top local competitors are doing in GMB, go do some research, and then put a plan in place to start dominating in local search.
 If you need any help with your strategy and management, we have an amazing team of experts that you can collaborate with to meet your business goals.